fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 (deref ref)
 ```

-Returns the most-recently-committed value of ref.
-When applied to an atom, returns its current state.
+Returns the most current state of the atom.

 ```clojure linenums="1"
 (deref (atom [1 2]))